 This local history case study of the NSW town of Gundagai addresses the historical knowledge and understandings outcomes embedded in both the primary and secondary HASS/history curriculum:

-- What were the nature and consequences of contact between Aboriginal and Torres Strait Islander People and early explorers, settlers and traders?
+- What were the nature and consequences of contact between Aboriginal peoples and Torres Strait Islander peoples and early explorers, settlers and traders?

 - What is the nature and contribution made by different groups and individuals in the community?